 That’s it.

-Getting your fingers on the keyboard is usually the hardest part.
+Getting your fingers on the keyboard is probably the hardest part of your writing goals for 2026.
 I almost talked myself out of writing this post.
 I found reasons not to start.
 Then I started typing anyway.

 Some of it may be rough.
 Some of it may be useless.
 That’s fine.
 Editing comes later.